 - Snow Crash's Y.T., although she often delivers through

-- The cover story for Miles Vorkosigan as opposed to his real job as head of the Dendarii.
+- In the Vorkosigan Saga, a courier position is the cover story for Miles Vorkosigan as opposed to his real job as head of the Dendarii.
 A mistake during the rescue of a real courier is what eventually ends his military career.

-- In Umberto Eco's Loana, the protagonist remembers reading a fascist children's book about a hero trying to smuggle an important message to Italy's then-colony Abessinia (Ethiopia).
-This being a serial novel, in Real Life Abessinia is liberated from the Italian fascists long before the story ends.
+- In Umberto Eco's Loana, the protagonist remembers reading a fascist children's book about a hero trying to smuggle an important message to Italy's then-colony Abyssinia (Ethiopia).
+This being a serial novel, in Real Life Abyssinia is liberated from the Italian fascists long before the story ends.
 And at the end, the oh so secret message delivered essentially boils down to: "Hold out!"

 - Matty from Messenger by Lois Lowry pretty much embodies this trope, minus the money-making aspect (though he does crave the admiration and prestige that comes with doing a dangerous job).